-- Only Full Time LSU/LONI Faculty member at LONI member institutions can act as Principle Investigators (PI) and request LSU HPC/LONI Allocations. - Rule of Thumb: If you can sponsor user accounts, you can request allocations. - Everyone else will need to join an existing allocation of a PI, usually your advisor or course instructor (if your course requires a LSU HPC/LONI account). - Your goal is to help your PI understand the allocation policy and prepare the allocation request. - It is FREE to have an allocation and use LSU HPC/LONI resources.
+- Only Full Time LSU/LONI Faculty member at LONI member institutions can act as Principle Investigators (PI) and request LSU HPC/LONI Allocations. - Rule of Thumb: If you can sponsor user accounts, you can request allocations. - Everyone else will need to join an existing allocation of a PI, usually your advisor or course instructor (if your course requires a LSU HPC/LONI account). - ➤ As a non-PI, your goal is to help your PI understand the allocation policy and prepare the allocation request.